uzairrrhussain/Small-Projects/README.md

 # Small-Projects

-A collection of small, simple Python projects — I made these whilst learning, experimenting, or having fun.
+A collection of small, simple Python projects — I made these whilst learning python.
 Includes games and small utilities written in Python.